whilei/go-ethereum-wiki/mlog-API.md

 2017/08/01 13:50:23 [discover] PING HANDLE FROM 123.45.67.89:30303 7909d51011d8a153 252
 ```

-LINE structure can be understood in parts:
+LINE structure can be understood in three parts:

 __Header__: `2017/08/01 13:50:23 [discover]`